milankl/ShallowWaters.jl/README.md

           ∂ϕ/∂t = -u⃗⋅∇ϕ                                           (4)

 ShallowWaters.jl discretises the equation on an equi-distant Arakawa C-grid, with 2nd order finite-difference operators.
 Boundary conditions are implemented via a ghost-point copy and each variable has a halo of variable size to account for different stencil sizes of various operators.

-ShallowWaters.jl splits the time steps for various terms: Runge Kutta 4th order scheme for the fast varying terms.
-The diffusive terms (bottom friction and diffusion) are solved semi-implicitly every n-th time step.
-The tracer equation is solved with a semi-Lagrangian scheme that uses much larger time steps.